-The president's FY24 budget requests \$356 million for Housing for Persons with Disabilities, including \$207 million for PRAC, PRA and Project Assistance Contract renewals and amendments as well as \$148 million for 1,200 new Section 811 units under the Capital Advance and Project Rental Assistance programs.
-As of this writing, the House budget is at \$208 million and \$360 million in the Senate.
-There is no final budget number as of this writing.
+The president's FY25 budget requests \$256.7 million for Housing for Persons with Disabilities, including \$253 million for PRAC, PRA and Project Assistance Contract (PAC) renewals and amendments as well as \$3.7 million for administrative and other related expenses.
+Although the requested amount is \$103.3 million less than the 2024 Annualized CR level, it is projected to fully fund existing PRAC, PRA and PAC assistance, renewals and amendments from January through December 2025.

-In the "FY22 Appropriations Act," Congress authorized the budget-neutral conversion of Section 811 PRAC properties under the Rental Assistance Demonstration (RAD) program (see RAD program elsewhere in this Advocates' Guide) in order to support the preservation of existing Section 811 PRAC projects.
-HUD said that it will take some time to develop the policies governing these RAD conversions and to publish implementation guidance; a final Implementation Notice has not been issued yet.
+In the FY22 Appropriations Act, Congress authorized the budget-neutral conversion of Section 811 PRAC properties under the Rental Assistance Demonstration (RAD) program (see RAD program elsewhere in this guide) to support the preservation of existing Section 811 PRAC projects.
+HUD has said that it will take some time to develop the policies governing these RAD conversions and to publish implementation guidance; a final Implementation Notice has not been issued yet.